DonutReport/donut/README.md

         Use --projectVersion 1.0
 ```

-Default values:
+default values:
 * **outputDir** : by default a `donut` folder will be generated
 * **prefix** : the generated file is `donut-report.html`, however you can specify prefix i.e. `myproject-`
 * **datetime** : refers to the start time of your execution.
 If not specified by the user reports will use `now`
 * **template** : donut supports 2 themes, `default` and `light`. `default` is the default value

-## Use as a dependency
+## use as a dependency

 * Maven
 ```